Drook93/Webscrape-Books/README.md

    OR number_available IS NULL;

-For further detail please view the WebScrape https://github.com/Drook93/Webscrape-Books/blob/master/WebScrape%20Python%20Code.ipynb for a break down of the steps to set up the Web Scraping, cleaning and transforming the data.
-It will also explain how to save to a MYSQL database.
+For further detail please view the WebScrape https://github.com/Drook93/Webscrape-Books/blob/master/WebScrape%20Python%20Code.ipynb for the step by set up explanation set-up of the web scraping, cleaning and transforming the data.
+It will also explain how to save it to a MYSQL database.

 Any other additonal details are included in the PowerPoint presentation: https://github.com/Drook93/Webscrape-Books/blob/master/Website%20Scraping%20Project.pdf.